There is something unique about white dog breeds.

 The Samoyed is the perfect family dog who not only loves kids but who enjoys socialising with other dogs.

 The only downside to this fluffy white dog is that when he sheds (which is roughly twice a year) he SHEDS!
-Be prepared and buy the best dog brush that money can buy!
+Be prepared and buy the best dog brush that money can buy and be extra vigilant in the summer months when fleas plague dogs.

 The Cotton Tulear is an excellent all-round choice of a white dog.
 They are loyal, friendly and make for the perfect companion.